 SCOPE’s work, in collaboration with Stanford’s Center for Assessment, Learning and Equity (SCALE), supports policymakers and practitioners in the Innovation Lab Network (run by the Council of Chief State School Officers) in a number of ways: developing a performance assessment resource and task bank; conducting performance assessment pilots in classrooms and schools in multiple states; designing online resources, tools, and protocols; developing training and scoring models; studying the results of the pilots; conceptualizing and developing policy structures that can incorporate performance assessments; helping states conceptualize compatible accountability systems; and working with higher education institutions to develop a context for informing and using performance assessments.

-As part of this work, SCALE is launching a free online education course focused on building educators’ capacity to use, develop, and implement curriculum-embedded performance assessments.
-Designing for Deeper Learning: How to Develop Performance Tasks for the Common Core, a 9-week MOOC, is designed for grade 6-12 teachers working in the core disciplines of mathematics, language arts, social studies, and science.
-Course activities will include evaluating sample performance tasks and collaboratively creating and then implementing a performance task that is aligned with a specific curricular unit and performance outcomes.
-The course begins on September 8, 2014 and is open to the public.
-Teachers, school and district leaders, teacher educators, and policymakers are encouraged sign up now.
+As part of this work, SCALE held a free online education course focused on building educators’ capacity to use, develop, and implement curriculum-embedded performance assessments.
+Designing for Deeper Learning: How to Develop Performance Tasks for the Common Core, a 9-week MOOC, was designed for grade 6-12 teachers working in the core disciplines of mathematics, language arts, social studies, and science.
+Course activities included evaluating sample performance tasks and collaboratively creating and then implementing a performance task that is aligned with a specific curricular unit and performance outcomes.